lapdMouse/lapdMouseCppExamples/README.md

 ### mapOutlet2AirwaySegment

-`mapOutlet2AirwaySegment.cpp` shows how to link outlets shored `AirwaySegments.vtk` to airway segments stored in `AirayTree.meta`.
+`mapOutlet2AirwaySegment.cpp` shows how to link outlets stored `AirwaySegments.vtk` to airway segments stored in `AirayTree.meta`.
 The example reads an `AirwayOutletsMesh.vtk` and obtains for each labeled outlet region its center of gravity.
 Then, these are assigned to the airway segments in